vituslehner/permaculture-object-detection/README.md

 other classes.
 The means the neural net forgets about the previous classes more or less.
 As of now, there seems to be no easy way to extend a trained model with new classes.

-In our case, the Loss rate shown in Tensorboard sank quite fast.
+In our case, the Loss rate shown in Tensorboard decreased quite fast.
 We guess this is due to the relatively simple object and the overfitting dataset.

 ![TotalLoss for tomato training in Tensorboard][totalloss]